kevinrenskers/mixedcase.nl/content/about/index.md

 ## Profile
 Hello!
 My name is **Kevin Renskers**.

-I'm a creative [freelance developer](http://loopwerk.io) with a passion for good design and intuitive, user friendly interfaces.
+I'm a creative [freelance developer](http://loopwerk.io) (**I’m available!**) with 15 years of experience and a passion for good design and intuitive, user friendly interfaces.
 Usability and design are always on my mind, even when writing code: this should be usable, readable and beautiful too.
 I enjoy writing good API designs, README's and documentation.

 By day I make mobile apps for iOS, web apps with JavaScript and API’s with Python.
 At night I’m looking for the best burger in the world.